MeToo movement: Lack of representation of minority women

 Many have pointed to a lack of representation of minority women in the #MeToo movement or its leadership.
 Most historical feminist movements have contained active elements of racism, and have typically ignored the needs of non-white women even though minority women are more likely to be targets of sexual harassment.

-Minority women are overrepresented in industries with the greatest number of sexual harassment claims, for example hotels, health, food services, and retail.
-It has been pointed out that undocumented minority women often have no recourse if they're experiencing sexual violence.
+Minority women are overrepresented in industries with the greatest number of sexual harassment claims, for example hotels, health, food services and retail.
+It has been pointed out that undocumented minority women often have no recourse if they are experiencing sexual violence.
 Activist Charlene Carruthers said, "If wealthy, highly visible women in news and entertainment are sexually harassed, assaulted and raped—what do we think is happening to women in retail, food service and domestic work?"

-Former victim Farah Tanis stated there are also additional barriers for black women who want to participate in the #MeToo movement.
-She pointed out that social pressure discourages reports against black men, especially from church and family, because many would view that as a betrayal against their "brothers."
+Survivor Farah Tanis stated there are also additional barriers for black women who want to participate in the #MeToo movement.
+She pointed out that social pressure discourages reports against black men, especially from church and family, because many would view that as a betrayal against their "brothers".
 Additionally, black women are less likely to be believed if they do speak out.

-Some have argued that the American judicial system acknowledges the term "sexual harassment" only because of successful sexual harassment lawsuits by three black women: Diane Williams and Paulette Barnes against the US government, and Mechelle Vinson against a bank.
+Some have argued that the American judicial system acknowledges the term "sexual harassment" only because of successful sexual harassment lawsuits by three black women: Diane Williams and Paulette Barnes against the U.S. government, and Mechelle Vinson against a bank.
 Vinson's case of Meritor Savings Bank v.
 Vinson led to the unanimous 1986 Supreme Court decision that sexual harassment violates the Civil Rights Act.
 Black law professor Anita Hill again brought sexual harassment to public discourse in 1991 with her testimony against Supreme Court nominee Clarence Thomas.

 Tarana Burke initially criticized the movement for ignoring the work of black women in creating dialogue addressing sexual assault.
 However, she did salute those who partook in the movement and credited Milano for acknowledging Burke's own similar movement.
 As well as this, she pleaded to black women not to drop out of the movement just because the media isn't listening saying "This is your movement, too."

 American feminist and journalist Gloria Steinem said there is a blind spot surrounding intersectionality between race and gender, and a major problem with today's feminists is they are not acknowledging "that women of color in general—and especially black women—have always been more likely to be feminist than white women."
 Steinem argues that #MeToo could never have happened without the work of these women, and women in the #MeToo movement have a responsibility: "If you have more power, remember to listen as much as you talk.
 And if you have less power, remember to talk as much as you listen."